 DAPTC will publish any resources from events as soon as possible, in an article similar to those below.
 Webinars are recorded when possible and uploaded like resources for those that can't make it on the day.

-Thursday 23 April 2026 | 4 - 5pm | Online via Zoom
+Thursday 25 June | 4pm | Online via Zoom

-REGISTER NOW
+USE THIS LINK TO REGISTER NOW

-DAPTC Parish Networking Events
+Parish Networking Event

 In-person events aimed at smaller parish councils in Dorset, providing topical updates and opportunities for networking at venues around the county.